 - Computing Skills

-- At the end of this course successful learners will receive a certificate of achievement by ABC Awards and a Learner Unit Summary (which lists the details all of the units you have completed as part of your course).
-The course has been endorsed under the ABC Awards’ Quality Licence Scheme.
-This means that Kendal Publishing Ltd has undergone an external quality check to ensure that the organisation and the courses it offers, meet certain quality criteria.
-The completion of this course alone does not lead to an Ofqual regulated qualification but may be used as evidence of knowledge and skills gained.
-The Learner Unit Summary may be used as evidence towards Recognition of Prior Learning if you wish to progress your studies in this sector.
-To this end the learning outcomes of the course have been benchmarked at Level 4 against level descriptors published by Ofqual, to indicate the depth of study and level of difficulty involved in successful completion by the learner.
-The course itself has been designed by Kendal Publishing Ltd to meet specific learners’ or employers’ requirements which cannot be satisfied through current regulated qualifications.
-ABC Awards and Certa Awards endorsement involves robust and rigorous quality audit by external inspectors to ensure quality is consistently met.
-A regular review of courses is carried out as part of the endorsement process.
+- At the end of this course successful learners will receive a Certificate of Achievement from ABC Awards and Certa Awards and a Learner Unit Summary (which lists the components the learner has completed as part of the course).
+The course has been endorsed under the ABC Awards and Certa Awards Quality Licence Scheme.
+This means that Kendal Publishing has undergone an external quality check to ensure that the organisation and the courses it offers, meet defined quality criteria.
+The completion of this course alone does not lead to a regulated qualification but may be used as evidence of knowledge and skills gained.
+The Learner Unit Summary may be used as evidence towards Recognition of Prior Learning if you wish to progress your studies in this subject.
+To this end the learning outcomes of the course have been benchmarked at Level 4 against level descriptors published by Ofqual, to indicate the depth of study and level of demand/complexity involved in successful completion by the learner.
+The course itself has been designed by Kendal Publishing to meet specific learners’ and/or employers’ requirements which cannot be satisfied through current regulated qualifications.
+ABC Awards and Certa Awards endorsement involves robust and rigorous quality audits by external auditors to ensure quality is continually met.
+A review of courses is carried out as part of the endorsement process.
 ABC Awards and Certa Awards have long-established reputations for providing high quality vocational qualifications across a wide range of industries.
 ABC Awards and Certa Awards combine over 180 years of expertise combined with a responsive, flexible and innovative approach to the needs of our customers.

 - Click here for Accreditation Details